jovanovskajovana/gatsby-starter-styled-components/README.md

 export default Page
 ```

-> With the `useTheme()` [custom hook](./src/hooks/useTheme.js) you can capture the user's preferred mode and save it to local storage.
+> With the `useTheme()` [custom hook](./src/hooks/useTheme.js) you can capture user's preferred mode and save it to local storage.

 ### Link

 All the basic styling is ready and you need to create a few pages.
 Pages can be [dynamically generated](https://www.gatsbyjs.com/docs/node-apis/#createPages) or they can be created in a file system routing.
 So go to the `pages/` directory and in addition to `index.js` as the starting point of the site, create the other pages you need.

-Now Gatsby will handle the (routing)[https://www.gatsbyjs.com/docs/routing/] by creating a path for each page.
-Instead of using an anchor link that will reload the entire page, you will need to connect them with Gatsby (Link)[https://www.gatsbyjs.com/docs/gatsby-link/] and get the preloaded page content blazingly fast each time you click.
+Now Gatsby will handle the [routing](https://www.gatsbyjs.com/docs/routing/) by creating a path for each page.
+Instead of using an anchor link that will reload the entire page, you will need to connect them with Gatsby [Link](https://www.gatsbyjs.com/docs/gatsby-link/) and get the preloaded page content blazingly fast on each click.

 ```
 import React from 'react'